You've probably heard of artificial intelligence and machine learning if you've spent some time online over the last few years.

 Which Industries Use AI and Machine Learning Today?

-The manufacturing industry uses AI and machine learning for a variety of different use cases, from verifying that employees are using the correct safety gear to ensuring that proper procedures are followed.
+There are multiple use cases of AI and machine learning in manufacturing, from verifying that employees are using the correct safety gear to ensuring that proper procedures are followed.

 AI and machine learning also typically power analysis software and provide insights into different ways that the manufacturing process can be streamlined and made more efficient.